dylanjboyd/recruit-react/readme.md

 - axios for making HTTP requests.
 - React Testing Library and Jest for testing.

-Note: Without a running Recruit back-end, the site will load but you will be unable to register credit cards.
+Note: Without a running [Recruit back-end](https://github.com/dylanjboyd/recruit-backend/), the site will load, but you will be unable to register credit cards.

 ## Setup